Hey there, Delilah

 Is there somebody you would love to collaborate with?

-With all this rap stuff around, what’s the future of rock music, in your opinion?
+With all this rap music currently being made, what’s the future of rock?

 Yeah, and so I feel like maybe because of Spotify and because of just the way the world has gone, nobody cares, and if there’s a cool song, it’s all kind of slowly combining, and so if it’s good, it’s good, you know?

 Yeah, absolutely.
 Like I was saying about my label, I’ve got all kinds of different artists and I feel like they all somehow fit together because, in my humble opinion, they are all really great.
 And if all songs are great, at the end of the day that’s what it’s about: songs.
 Are you connecting?
 Does this matter to you, to other people?
 And if you can get that, if you can nail that, that authenticity and that connection, then yeah, it doesn’t matter if it’s rock, punk, screamo or country.